 Here are some pictures I made back then.
 Unfortunately none of the lounge itself but at least we got the Cocktail.

 This store is exactly the reason why the Monocle travel guide to Tokyo is so great.
 Because one of my absolute top spots in the city which I always recommend is in there.
 Not that I’m by any means an expert when it comes to Tokyo but the Tsutaya store in Daikanyama has been one of the many things I really like to think back to.

-Unfortunately I haven’t had this guide at my last trip and missed a lot of great places but it’s always nice to have something to look forward to, right.
+Unfortunately, I haven’t had this guide on my last trip and missed a lot of great places but it’s always nice to have something to look forward to, right.

 What Monocle’s guide to Tokyo is not

-Like everybody I read some reviews first before buying the guide and I had to notice some bad reviews who obviously didn’t quite get the whole point of Monocle’s guide in comparison to the more traditional ones.
-This is a luxury guide for people who enjoy quality and know that you get what you pay for.
-The hotels presented are no budget ones but more or les the obvious choice for a well situated person who wants to spend a relaxing time in Japan’s capital.
+Like, everybody, I read some reviews first before buying the guide and I had to notice some bad reviews who obviously didn’t quite get the whole point of Monocle’s guide in comparison to the more traditional ones.
+This is a guide for people who enjoy quality and know that you get what you pay for.
+The hotels presented are no budget ones but more or less the obvious choices for a well-situated person who wants to spend a relaxing time in Japan’s capital.

 This guide is much more about beauty and style than about practicality.
 And that’s not a bad thing.
 You don’t have to buy into high price designer clothing by Thom Brown to enjoy the outstanding interior design by Wonderwall or the Bape stores for that matter (both in Toyama btw and both designed by Masamichi Katayama’s agency Wonderwall.
 He even wrote an essay for the book).